christsven/H.E.A.T/factions/German VJTF Panzergrenadier Division.md

 strain on logistic is higher than for other forces.
 Transport units must perform an order check with 2 pin markers when moving out of reserve to represent the stressed personell.</br>

 *TLDR +2 pin on all reserve transports*

 ### High Training standards

-Many NATO soldiers had extensive pre-deployment training in JMRCs, allowing them to perform better under stressfull situations.
+Many NATO soldiers had extensive pre-deployment training in JMRCs, allowing them to perform better under stressful situations.
 Regular or Veteran infantry units are allowed to reroll failed moral checks.</br>

 *TLDR reroll failed morale checks for reg/vet infantry groups*

 ***